 - The repair company: If the truck was maintained, but the maintenance company did not repair it properly, or the technician who worked on the truck did not have proper qualifications, the service company may be liable.

 If you or someone you love is hurt because of the negligence of a truck driver, trucking company, or another party, you have the right to hold the negligent parties responsible for your losses.
+Our Gulfport personal injury attorney will review the accident to determine who’s liable for your medical

 Proving Negligence in a Truck Accident Lawsuit

-You must prove negligence in order for your truck accident claim to be successful.
+You must prove negligence for your truck accident claim to be successful.
 In other words, if you wish to receive compensation from the responsible individual in your crash, you must prove they were driving carelessly.
 Your attorney can help you prove:

 - Documents from your employer